allen13/docker-influxdb-min/README.md

     influxdb-min        latest              a83b0d6b0a88        1 seconds ago       14.14 MB
     influxdb-build      latest              2544322de668        3 seconds ago       1.328 GB

-From here you can do what you want form your minimal image.
+From here you can push or use the influxdb-min image.